 One of the businesses that exemplify that is the Japanese brand UNIQLO.
 When you visit any of their shops, you will notice a wide variety of clothes for men, women, and children.
 They come in various colors, types, fabrics, and sizes, yes, but most of them have a plain design.
 The graphic designs are concentrated on the T-shirts, although even those depict products of famous brands that they partner with.
 E.g., Coca-Cola, Disney, Sanrio, etc. Hence, everything remains child-friendly.

 The key to every promotional campaign is a freebie.
 With every purchase, you give the shopper an item, free of charge.
 It does not even need to be a full-sized version of what you have in store.
 You may manufacture keychains, stuffed toys, pens, and other products that are only for marketing purposes.

 Offering freebies is a family-friendly thing because parents always love an excellent deal.
 Of course, it will be ideal to give them products at mid-range prices, but providing high-quality ones with free items may encourage them to buy something from your brand.
 That is especially true if your freebies are either too cute or too useful to pass up.

 Assuming you are finalizing your business plan, there is still time to change a few things to make them more family-friendly.
 This way, you can launch your brand as such, and you won’t need to alter anything in the future.

 In case rebranding is the only choice you have, though, it is not a problem.
-As with anything, come up with a new business plan and executive it slowly but surely.
+As with anything, come up with a new plan and execute it slowly but surely to make your business mental health friendly.
 Say, when a product line becomes sold out, you replace it with another one that’s suitable for kids and adults.
 Even if you don’t say it, it will be evident that you are gearing towards making your business family-friendly.